iiSilentRaga/mibro/SETTINGS.md

 ![Sub](http://i.imgur.com/SbExwwI.png)

+**Please note:** MiBro needs a role with permission to assign roles.
+And this roles has to be higher than the roles you want to add.
+(Look at you Discord Serversettings)

 ## Swearword block

 This feature blocks the most bad words.
 It's not perfect but it keeps the chat clean from too swearing